The Journey: From Spec-Kit to SpecFact

 # Enable balanced mode (block HIGH, warn MEDIUM)

-specfact enforce stage --preset balanced
+specfact govern enforce stage --preset balanced

 # Test with real PR